ENG 500 - Theory and Practice of English

 ENG 690 - Internship in Literature

 Theory, analysis, and practice of literature within the context of an undergraduate literature course.
-Prerequisite: 21 hrs.
+Prerequisites: 21 hrs.
 English graduate courses.

 ENG 691 - Internship in Writing